plan-net/core4/CONTRIBUTE.md

  manner may be closed at the maintainers' discretion.
  * The pull request must only fix an existing bug.
 To contribute other changes, you must use a different template.
  * The pull request must update the test suite to demonstrate the changed functionality.
+.. include the link to the bug and a short bug description

  ```sh
 Identify the Bug